 FAST for Employment

-Program Team: The program team is comprised of Program Lead Emily Bailey, Kerry Youmans and Carolyn Whipp - Outreach and Community Engagement; under the coordination of Jennie Gibbons.
+Program Team: The program team is comprised of Program Lead Emily Bailey, Kerry Youmans and Caro Whipp - Outreach and Community Engagement; under the coordination of Jennie Gibbons.
 They bring a comfortable and genuine approach to working with you while assisting you to become employed.
 We partner with you directly and even though you may wish to include those that already support you, our mandate is to work with you, ensuring you are in control of your employment path.
 We encourage you to work with the FAST program independently, and that the choices you make are your own.

 To participate in our FAST for Employment program, it is imperative that you are ready to make the commitment to yourself to become employed.
 You must agree to work with us directly and stay in regular contact with us so that we can provide you with the best possible service.
 We're here to assist you in helping yourself; expecting you to be an equal partner and putting in the effort it may take to become successfully employed.

 Benefits for Participants:

 There is no ‘one size fits all’, so as you work with our FAST team, a plan that best fits you will be identified.

 The FAST Program may provide eligible participants with some of the following services to promote your employment success:

 - Services that can assist you with identifying the best employment goals for you

 - Funding for skill development training such as: Security Guard, Forklift Operator, etc.